-Information Other than the financial Statements and Auditors' Report Thereon
+Information Other than the Financial Statements and Auditors' Report Thereon

 The Directors of the Company are responsible for the other information.
-The other information comprises the annual report, but does not include the financial statements of the Group and of the Company and our auditors' report thereon.
+The other information comprises the information included in the annual report, but does not include the financial statements of the Group and of the Company and our auditors' report thereon.